Do you like to work on more than one writing project at once?

 - You regularly convert your writing into various digital formats

-The beauty of Scrivener is that you can customise how it looks and behaves.
+The beauty of Scrivener is that you can customize how it looks and behaves.
 It saves your work every two seconds, and you can take snapshots of your work and revert to these earlier versions if you make a mistake.

 If you are a writer, you can live in Scrivener.